csc301-winter-2021/team-project-10-ontario-parks/deliverable-1/planning.md

 * Non-responsive team members can only be motivated via a higher level of authority in my opinion, so in our case it would require a TA or instructor to engage with them in order to make clear the consequences of not being cooperative in a group project course such as this.
 * Time conflicts have already been resolved by early communications to workout what time works for everyone and we also set a scheduled time for voice communication which also works for everyone.
 * Team members not agreeing on the same idea or task need to be resolved by having more members share their opinions and thoughts, having an evaluation from everyone to decide on what is the most beneficial or convenient for everyone will facilitate in resolving conflicting ideas.

-**Communications:**
- * What is the expected frequency?
-What methods/channels are appropriate?
- * If you have a partner project, what is your process (in detail) for communicating with your partner?

-**Meetings:**
- * How are people held accountable for attending meetings, completing action items?
-Is there a moderator or process?

-**Conflict Resolution:**
- * List at least three team scenarios/conflicts you discussed in lecture and how you decided you will resolve them.
-Indecisions?
-Non-responsive team members?
-Any other scenarios you can think of?

 ----
 ## Highlights